houdaslassi/client-finance-manager/README.md

 # Client Finance Manager

-A custom MVC CRUD system in vanilla PHP for managing clients and their financial movements (expenses/earnings), with administrator authentication and REST API.
+A custom PHP MVC application for managing clients and their financial movements (expenses/earnings), with secure admin authentication and a professional REST API.

+---

 ## Project Structure